Merchant ships are the lifeblood of the global economy. They move an immense number of goods that feed billions of people around the world.

 These aren’t just normal products but require stringent measures for handling and tank cleaning.

 Their tanks are usually made of stainless steel which can withstand corrosive cargoes.
-Some cargoes are very toxic even a drop to your skin will send you to a hospital.
+Some cargoes are very toxic even a drop on your skin will send you to a hospital.

 14. Oil/ Chem Tankers